 Juan Orozco is an Argentine musician, composer, sound designer and experimental artist based in Berlin since 2017.
 His work explores the space between experimental sound art and applied sound design, focusing on how technology shapes artistic production and perception.
 Combining modular systems, electronic and acoustic instruments — including low brass, non-Western instruments, and self-built devices — he creates installations, performances, and compositions presented across South America and Europe.

-He runs his private studio in Berlin, where he produces original music, bespoke sound design and sonic identities for art projects, installations, film and brands.
-He is also the founder and curator of Transradio, an annual gathering, mini-residency, and sound activation taking place in La Plata, Argentina.
+He runs his private studio in Berlin, where he produces original music, bespoke sound design, and sonic identities for art projects, installations, film, and brands.
+His work also extends to mixing, mastering, and preparing digital masters for analog duplication, with a particular focus on tape-based releases and the materiality of sound reproduction.